-The financial sector regulator or industry is in progress to develop a association has made a public commitment to develop a policy, guidelines, or regulation, guidelines, or voluntary principles to promote to promote financial flows to green or sustainability-focused projects and sectors.
+A formal initiative is in progress to develop a policy, regulation, guidelines, or voluntary principles to promote financial flows to green, social, or sustainabilityfocused projects and sectors.
+Preparations include research, surveys, multi-stakeholder engagement and/or awareness raising for the financial sector.